sensible-hq/sensible-docs/readme-sync/v0/write-prompts/3000 - prompt.md

-The following table shows parameters you can configure for all fields in a config, or on a field-by-field basis.
-For additional advanced configuration specific to each Sensible instruct method, see the Parameter section for each method's SenseML reference topic, for example, [Query](doc:query#parameter) method.

-Parameters
+Global Sensible Instruct parameters
 ===

+The following table shows global parameters, or parameters that are common to all Sensible Instruct methods.
+You can configure these parameters for all fields in a config, or on a field-by-field basis.

+For parameters specific to a Sensible instruct method, see its reference topic, for example, the [Query](doc:query#parameters) method reference topic.
+Like global parameters, method-specific parameters can be set for all fields in a config, or on a field-by-field basis.

 | SenseML parameter      | value                                                        | config-level description:<br/>configure in [NLP preprocessor](doc:nlp) or in Sensible Instruct configuration settings | method-level description:<br/>configure in a field           |